greenmg2003/osu-mg-reload/README.md

 - Version: [**2.1.0**](https://github.com/alphamg2003/osu-Mg-reload/releases/tag/v.2.1.0-release) | [**3.1.1**](https://github.com/alphamg2003/osu-Mg-reload/releases/tag/v.3.1.1-release) | [**4.1.3**](https://github.com/alphamg2003/osu-Mg-reload/releases/tag/v.4.1.3-release) | [**4.2.3**](https://github.com/alphamg2003/osu-Mg-reload/releases/tag/v.4.2.3-release) | [**5.0.3**](https://github.com/alphamg2003/osu-Mg-reload/releases/tag/v.5.0.3-release)

-- Copyright issue: Assets that are made from other skins is credited to the owners.
+- Copyright issue: Assets that are made from other skins are credited to the owners.
 Any elements that are made with Gacha Club, if you want to reuse it, please credit me.
 It's a non-commercial project after all.

 - If you have an osu! account and wanna set sail with me and co-leader, go [here](https://osu.ppy.sh/teams/14407)